danielszilagyi/docker-pure-ftpd-mysql/README.md

 Pure-ftpd with MySQL, TLS, Quota, Bandwith control and Passive mode

+## Fork information

+This fork uses Debian Bookworm as base, and PureFTPD 1.0.50.
+This also means that md5 and other older password hash formats are unsupported.
+There is no migration, new password can be generated with `openssl passwd -6` command for example.

 ## Usage

 * Create a MySQL container and import `pureftp.sql` file to create the database